These are the top 10 richest people in the world right now

 4. Bill Gates

 Fourth on the list of the richest people in the world is the co-founder and former CEO of the world’s largest personal computer software company Microsoft.
 Since stepping down from the board in 2020, he’s been investing in zero-carbon energy and spending time on philanthropic activities.
-From 1994 to 2018, Bill and Melinda Gates gave their foundation over US $36 billion (Rs 2,68,016 crore) to fight inequity, poverty, and disease around the world.
-Today, his wealth stands at US $124 billion (Rs 9,62,432 crore).
+From 1994 to 2018, Bill and Melinda Gates gave their foundation over US $36 billion to fight inequity, poverty, and disease around the world.
+Today, his wealth stands at US $124 billion.

 Image: Courtesy Shutterstock